Meeting and surpassing all audience expectations every day.

 It's reality.

-I have been reading some of the uh shall we say some of the learned reaction to President Obama's speech today about uh changes uh in the NSA surveillance programs of the American people.
+I have been reading some of the, shall we say, some of the learned reaction to President Obama's speech today about changes in the NSA surveillance programs of the American people.

-And one of the things that I guess is is taking hold out there is we gotta be very careful not to be critical of President Obama when he was a candidate.
+And one of the things that I guess is taking hold out there is we got to be very careful not to be critical of President Obama when he was a candidate.

-Because it's natural that a candidate would take political shots at a sitting president and then become president, and the responsibilities totally change, and uh it's only fair to judge a president as president, but to go back and to compare what he said as it can't.
+Because it's natural that a candidate would take political shots at a sitting president and then become president and the responsibilities totally changed.

 We're dealing with a total hypocrite here, in my view.